Artalius/Aixin_Settings/README.md

 # Aixin_Settings

+## Who can use this?

+## Does you Projector use *com.chijimlee.tyylauncher* for the settings?
+## Does you default home screen not allow adding apps?

 This app is for anyone who has replaced the Launcher on their Aixin Projector.
 I am using "Easy TV Launcher" right now. basic and light weight.